Over 250 cases tried, arbitrated, or mediated

 J. Randolph Wallace, Esq.

-Randy is passionate about putting his “bring back principles” to work with his clients at the mediation table: a quiet mind, the creation of joy, and the ability to keenly look, listen, and learn.
+Randy notes that his time on the trail has made him a better mediator.
+He is passionate about putting his “bring back principles” to work with his clients: a quiet mind, the creation of joy, and the ability to keenly look, listen, and learn.
 “One of the most important parts of a mediator’s job is to know when to listen and when to talk,” he says.
 “Only then can the process work to permit intelligent people to make sensible decisions to solve their problems.”

 - A mediator must embrace conflict.
 Randy observes that, “a mediator serves as a crucible for conflict, a containment vessel so to speak.
 Some call it being an oasis of quiet inside a zone of discomfort.
-I often tell people that if you are feeling uncomfortable in this zone of discomfort, know that the process is working.”
+I often tell people that if you are feeling uncomfortable, then you know that the process is working.”

-- A mediator must also be a quick study.
+- A mediator must also be a quick study with people.
 He or she must have the ability to connect with the participants, working as partners to build the necessary relationships that increase the probability of success.

 - A mediator must be genuine and candid.
 He or she must not be afraid to tell the participants what they do not want to hear, but tell them with trust and respect for the process.

-- A mediator must come prepared; prepared to customize the process for each individual case, and prepared to analyze both sides of the dispute.
+- A mediator must come prepared; ready to customize the process for each individual case, and prepared to analyze both sides of the dispute.

-Not surprisingly, Randy suggests a hiking metaphor for his work as a Special Master in construction disputes and complex cases.
-“Problems are the hills that Special Masters must climb; hills of people, documents, insurance issues, industry and subject matter issues, and chaos that can seem impossible to organize and resolve.”
-He prides himself in transforming chaos into order, being pragmatic, and working through consensus to resolve a dispute.
+Randy suggests a hiking metaphor for his work as a special master in construction disputes and other complex cases.
+“As hikers do, special masters face hills to climb: multiple parties; voluminous documents; complex insurance, industry, and subject matter issues; and chaos that can seem impossible to organize and resolve.”
+Randy prides himself in transforming chaos into order, being pragmatic, and working through consensus to resolve a dispute.

 A Special Master must keep the Court, parties, lawyers and claims adjusters informed as to what will happen before it does happen, and he or she must never embarrass any of the participants.
 With a broad background in all aspects of construction and the fortitude of a seasoned hiker, Randy welcomes the opportunity to take on your most arduous construction matters.